Image

 EPIC-Peds: A Study to Learn About the Study Medicine Called PF-07321332 (Nirmatrelvir)/Ritonavir in Patients Under 18 Years of Age With COVID-19 That Are Not Hospitalized But Are at Risk for Severe Disease

-EPIC-Peds: Studying COVID-19 medicine for at-risk kids under 18.
+EPIC-Peds: COVID-19 study for kids under 18 at severe risk.

 Recruiting